juju/docs/src/en/charms-storage.md

 juju import-filesystem lxd juju:juju-7a544c-filesystem-0 pgdata
 ```

-The determination of the volume ID is dependent upon cloud type.
-Above, the
+The determination of the provider ID (`juju:juju-7a544c-filesystem-0`) is
-volume ID is given by the backing LXD pool ('juju' in this case) and the volume
+dependent upon cloud type.
+Above, it is given by the backing LXD pool and the
-name (obtained with `lxc storage volume list <lxd-pool>`).
-The LXD storage
+volume name (obtained with `lxc storage volume list <lxd-pool>`), all separated
+by a `:`.
+A provider ID from another cloud may look entirely different.
+The LXD
-provider and associated LXD pools are described in detail
+storage provider and associated LXD pools are described in detail
 [below][anchor__storage-providers-lxd].

 ### Cross-model storage